-Starting a business in the middle of a global pandemic is already nerve-wracking, but when you’re positioning yourself in a brand-new industry after losing your job – it only adds to the fear.
+Starting a business in the midst of a global pandemic is nerve-wracking enough, but when you’re also positioning yourself in a brand-new industry after losing your job – it’s one nail biting venture.

-Beigel began back in 2020, after owner Rick lost his 20 year-long job in corporate sales.
-As he fell further into a pit of anxiety, depression and burnout, the pandemic was also just taking hold and Rick became extremely unwell.
+Bagel cafe, Beigel began back in 2020, after owner Rick lost his 20 year-long job in corporate sales.
+As he fell further into a hole of anxiety, depression and burnout, the pandemic was also just taking hold and Rick became extremely unwell.